Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 Marty just grinned, then prodded at his arm until he let her go and put her down again.
 "Our son’s getting away."

 There was method to teasing him.
 She’d married a giant eyebrow-waggling goofball, but there was a thunderous *mass* of passion burning in his heart.
 Huge happiness and huge sadness, and right now he needed the huge happy.
-He might play at being frustrated, but the fact was...he loved being teased by her.
+He might play at being frustrated, but the fact was... he loved being teased by her.
 He’d "punish" her for it later, an ordeal she was thoroughly looking forward to…

 But that was later.
 Right now, he turned his head, chuckled, and darted off to help Diego climb the large decorative standing stone he was trying to scale.